How to stop a dog from pulling and whining on walks

 I don’t think your dog is trying to find her old home.
 I think she’s anxious, excited and overwhelmed to be outside, and she doesn’t know how to act on a leash.
 Keep taking her out every day so she has a chance to burn some physical energy.
 You could try getting her a dog backpack to wear for extra exercise.

 Make sure you are using the right training collar to minimize her pulling and to teach her to walk on a loose leash.
-Personally, I would try a prong collar for your type of dog.
-If that’s not your style, an Easy Walk harness or a Halti might also work.
+Personally, I would try a martingale collar for your type of dog.
+Other options could be an Easy Walk harness, Halti or prong collar.

 Next, decide whether you want your dog to walk in a formal “heel” position at your side or if you simply want her to walk on a loose leash (no pulling).
 It doesn’t matter what you prefer, but you should be consistent.